kurtenj/broomstick/README.md

 1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Enable Firestore database
+3. Enable Authentication and set up Google Sign-In provider
-3. Set up Firestore security rules:
+4. Set up Firestore security rules:
    ```
    rules_version = '2';
    service cloud.firestore {
      match /databases/{database}/documents {
-       match /{document=**} {
+       match /sweeps/{document=**} {
+         // Allow public access to sweeps with public access enabled
+         allow read: if resource.data.isPublic == true;
+         // Allow authenticated users to read and write their own sweeps
-         allow read, write: if true;
+         allow read, write: if request.auth != null;
        }
+       match /authorizedUsers/{userId} {
+         // Only allow admin users to read and write to the authorizedUsers collection
+         allow read, write: if request.auth != null &&
+                            exists(/databases/$(database)/documents/authorizedUsers/$(request.auth.uid)) &&
+                            get(/databases/$(database)/documents/authorizedUsers/$(request.auth.uid)).data.role == 'admin';
        }
      }
+   }
    ```
-   Note: These rules allow unrestricted access and should be modified for production use.
+   Note: These rules restrict access based on authentication and should be modified for your specific needs.

+## Authentication Setup

+1. The first user to sign in will be automatically added as an admin
+2. Admins can invite additional users via the Admin Panel
+3. Only invited users can access the application
+4. Public sweeps can be viewed by anyone with the share link, even without authentication

 ## Deployment to Netlify